• Skip to primary navigation

 How long does it take cook shrimp?

 Depending on its size, searing the shrimp takes about a minute on each side.
-When it turns opaque and pink, it should be ready.
-The residual heat will cook it through.
+Look for the shrimp to turn opaque and pink, which indicates it's cooked and ready to enjoy.

 Are shrimp and prawns the same?

-They are often used interchangeably, but they are not the same species.
-They are very similar in terms of taste, texture, and appearance.
+While shrimp and prawns are often used interchangeably, they are not the same species.
+However, they do share many similarities in terms of taste, texture, and appearance.
 For this recipe, use whatever you have on hand.

 Other seafood recipes you may like